1coderookie/KobraGoNeoInsights/docs/index.md

 Here you'll find specific informations about both models as well as more general kind of informations.
 I set this page up to facilitate users of these printer models an easier start as well as providing specific informations about e.g. maintaining the printers.

-Please make sure to **mind the expandable textboxes** as they contain valuable informations.
+Please make sure to **mind the expandable textboxes** as they contain valuable informations!
 Depending on the color of the box, it's either a

 ??? warning "Warning"